dustinpfister/hexo-sitesource-workshops/source/_posts/nodejs-fs-extra.md

 ## conclusion

 There are a lot of projects like this on npmjs, for example there is a similar project that is used by hexo called [hexo-fs](https://www.npmjs.com/package/hexo-fs) that also augments the file system api in node.js.
 However this is by far the best one I have worked with so far.
 I have really been getting into promises lately also, and I am loving them, as such this is a package I will most likely be using more so in the future with my various projects.

+The best thing about this project is that it keeps me from having to install a whole bunch of little projects that all do one, little thing.
+As far as I can tell, it looks like this might cover everything when it comes to working with the file system.
+Except for maybe a method that will loop over all files that match a given pattern, for that i have found [node-dir](/2017/11/05/nodejs-node-dir/).